Is There a Dimmer Outlook Ahead for Vale S.A. (VALE)?

 VALE’s Market Performance

-VALE stocks went down by -1.56% for the week, with a monthly jump of 2.70% and a quarterly performance of 13.01%, while its annual performance rate touched 100.77%.
-The volatility ratio for the week stands at 2.11% while the volatility levels for the past 30 days are set at 2.45% for Vale S.A..
-The simple moving average for the period of the last 20 days is -1.00% for VALE stocks with a simple moving average of 27.41% for the last 200 days.
+VALE stocks went down by -0.54% for the week, with a monthly drop of -3.73% and a quarterly performance of 11.65%, while its annual performance rate touched 99.50%.
+The volatility ratio for the week stands at 2.57% while the volatility levels for the past 30 days are set at 2.46% for Vale S.A..
+The simple moving average for the period of the last 20 days is -1.34% for VALE stocks with a simple moving average of 24.66% for the last 200 days.

 Analysts’ Opinion of VALE